Washington DC’s Top Rated Restaurants

-Our top 20 is an exciting and eclectic mix.
+Our 20 top rated restaurants are an exciting and eclectic mix.
 There are special-occasion dining rooms like Komi, Minibar, and Métier (all former #1 winners).
 Mediterranean lunch spot Green Almond Pantry, Trinidadian destination Cane, and Ivy City fine-dining room Gravitas are among the first-timers on our list.
 Other places, like Bresca and Rose’s Luxury, have been around for a while, but are operating at the top of their game.
 There’s plenty to dig into—at every price point.

 Clams and rockfish in coconut milk at Bad Saint.
 Photograph by Scott Suchman